 |Net premiums earned

 |Minimum Capital Test

-Note: *Claims ratio, expense ratio, combined ratio and underwriting income exclude the impact of discounting and are non-GAAP measures which are defined below.
+1These items are non-GAAP measures which are defined below.
+Claims ratio, expense ratio, combined ratio and underwriting loss exclude the impact of discounting.

-Gross written premiums for the third quarter 2015 grew by $14.6 million, or 2.9%, over the same quarter a year ago.
-Personal lines premiums grew by $20.4 million, or 6.2% over the same quarter a year ago.
-This growth was primarily driven by increased auto policy volumes in Ontario and British Columbia as well as growth in personal property primarily driven by increased policy volumes and targeted rate increases.
-Commercial lines premiums declined by $5.8 million, or 3.4%, over the same quarter a year ago.
-The overhaul of our commercial pricing strategy has resulted in decreased policy volumes which more than offset targeted rate increases.
-Year-to-date, personal lines premiums grew by $46.4 million or 5.1% while commercial lines premiums declined by $6.5 million or 1.2% over the same period a year ago.
+Gross written premiums for the first quarter 2016 grew by $4.6 million or 1.1% over the same quarter a year ago.
+Personal lines premiums grew by $12.6 million or 5.1% driven primarily by increased auto policy volumes as well as increased personal property policy volumes and average premiums.
+Commercial lines premiums declined by $8.0 million or 4.6% over the same quarter a year ago.
+The overhaul of our commercial pricing strategy has continued to result in decreased policy volumes which more than offset targeted rate increases.

 |Total personal lines

 |Total commercial lines

 1The above combined ratios exclude costs for certain infrastructure and operational investments.

 The personal auto combined ratio improved slightly over the same quarter a year ago due to more favourable claims development and a decrease in large losses.
 The personal property combined ratio increased due to an increase in large losses, partially offset by increased average premiums and relatively benign weather conditions.
 Personal property performance remained strong in the first quarter 2016.
 Overall, personal lines produced an underwriting profit of $7.9 million consistent with the same quarter a year ago.